wdmitchell/ilia/README.md

 In this code, the 50 files read and processing at the same time.
 If you want to change num of file, change the code in retrieveroa.py's pool Count

-Also once the script has run, you can query the data with some simple awk commands to get a total number of invalid roa's per ASN
+Also once the script has run, you can query the data with some simple awk commands to get a total number of INVALID returned via the RPKI Validator when provided with the output of RIPE's BGP tools aggregated per ASN
 ```
 cat validity_reason1.csv | awk '{ print $2 }' | awk 'BEGIN{FS=":"} { print $2 }' | awk 'BEGIN{FS=","} { print $1 }' | sort | uniq -c | sort -r
     338 AS12552